ethanwong3/love_letters/README.md

 - replace localhost placeholder domain with deployed vercel domain in deployment
 - deploy backend and db

-- notifications?
+- onboarding codes to join as someones friend or partner?
-- onboarding codes?
+- notifications + letter sending CRON job?
-- allow users to search between letters?
+- allow users to search/filter between letters?